AdaCore/RecordFlux/doc/user_guide/10-introduction.rst

 In addition, the Python package installer `pip` is needed to install RecordFlux from the Python Package Index (PyPI).
 The tool can be installed using either the system package manager (`python3-pip` on Debian/Ubuntu/Fedora, `python-pip` on Arch Linux) or any other way described in the pip `installation guide <https://pip.pypa.io/en/stable/installation/>`__.

-For the formal verification of the generated code, the following SPARK Pro version is required:
+For the formal verification of the generated code, one of the following SPARK Pro versions is required:

--  SPARK Pro 24.2
+-  SPARK Pro 24.2 or 25.0

 If you plan to use the RecordFlux Modeller, GNAT Studio needs to be installed and set up.